deta/space-docs/src/content/docs/use/interface.md

 layout: "@layouts/DocsPageLayout.astro"
 ---

-Your Space's user interface uses two primary components that you'll interact with the most: **Canvas** and **Teletype**.
+Your Space's user interface uses two primary components that you'll interact with the most: **Horizon** and **Teletype**.

-# Canvas
+# Horizon

 After you signup for Space and complete onboarding, you will see something like this:

 ![ui-canvas](/docs_assets/use/ui-canvas.png)

-This is your **Canvas**.
-Canvas is like your desktop, but for your Space.
-The individual items that you see on your Canvas are **Tiles**.
-You'll get a Tile on your Canvas for every app you install, and every project you are building (if you're a developer).
+This is your **Horizon**.
+Horizon is like your desktop, but for your Space.
+The individual items that you see on your Horizon are **Tiles**.
+You'll get a Tile on your Horizon for every app you install, and every project you are building (if you're a developer).

 If you click on a Tile, it will open that app or project.
-You can also reorganize all the Tiles on your Canvas by dragging and dropping any Tile.
+You can also reorganize all the Tiles on your Horizon by dragging and dropping any Tile.

 ![ui-1](/docs_assets/use/ui-1.png)